Korn: Korn, Life Is Peachy and recognition (1994–1997)

 Korn gained more popularity after co-headlining the Lollapalooza summer tour festival in 1997 with Tool.
 However, Korn was forced to stop touring after Shaffer was diagnosed with viral meningitis.
 The band remained relatively quiet during the end of the year, resting and setting new goals.
 The band then founded their own label, Elementree Records, to sign and introduce new bands to their fans.
 The label was run by Davis who first signed Orgy.
 Silveria influenced Davis to sign them.

 Prior to the release of 1998's Follow the Leader, Gretchen Plewes, a Zeeland, Michigan high school assistant principal, said in an interview for a Michigan newspaper that Korn's music is "indecent, vulgar, obscene and intends to be insulting" after giving a student named Eric VanHoven a one-day suspension for wearing a shirt with the Korn logo.
 FM station WKLQ was filmed giving away hundreds of free Korn T-shirts, donated by the band outside the school.
 Ottawa County Police were called by the school, but they ended up helping handing out shirts.
 Korn filed a cease and desist order against Plewes and the school district for their comments.
 They also threatened a multimillion-dollar lawsuit, but dropped both actions due to the band members' personal lives.
-The period from 1993 to 1997 was embodied by wearing apparel that contained Adidas clothing brand.
+The period from 1993 to 1997 was embodied by wearing apparel that featured the Adidas clothing brand.